Steve Bartman incident: For Bartman

 After the incident, Bartman released a statement, saying he was "truly sorry".
-He added, "I had my eyes glued on the approaching ball the entire time and was so caught up in the moment that I did not even see Moisés Alou, much less that he may have had a play."
+He added "I had my eyes glued on the approaching ball the entire time and was so caught up in the moment that I did not even see Moisés Alou, much less that he may have had a play."
 Trying to maintain a low profile, Bartman declined interviews, endorsement deals, and requests for public appearances, and his family changed their phone number to avoid harassing phone calls.
 He requested that any gifts sent to him by Florida Marlins fans be donated to the Juvenile Diabetes Research Foundation.
 In July 2008, Bartman was offered $25,000 to autograph a picture of himself at the National Sports Collectors Convention in Rosemont, but he refused the offer.
 He declined to appear as a VIP at Wrigley Field.
 In 2011, eight years after the incident, he declined to appear in an ESPN documentary, and he declined a six-figure offer to appear in a Super Bowl commercial.

 Many fans associated the Bartman incident with the Curse of the Billy Goat, allegedly laid on the Cubs during the 1945 World Series after Billy Sianis and his pet goat were ejected from Wrigley Field.
 The Cubs lost that series to the Detroit Tigers in seven games and did not return to the World Series until 2016.
 Bartman was also compared to the black cat that ran across Shea Stadium near an on-deck Ron Santo during a September 9, 1969, regular season game between the Cubs and the New York Mets.
 The Cubs were in first place at the time, but after the cat appeared, the Cubs lost the game and eventually fell eight games behind the Mets in the standings, missing that season's playoffs.
-Fans further believed that they had been jinxed when, an inning before the incident, comedian Bernie Mac (a lifelong fan of the cross-town rival White Sox), singing "Take Me Out to the Ballgame" during the seventh-inning stretch, prematurely referred to the Cubs as "champs".
+Fans further believed that they had been jinxed an inning before the incident, when comedian Bernie Mac sang "Take Me Out to the Ball Game" during the seventh-inning stretch.
+In the Cubs' version of the song, the lyric "home team" is replaced with "Cubbies".
+However, Mac, a lifelong fan of the Cubs' crosstown rival, the White Sox, replaced the lyric with "champs, champs" instead to "motivate [the Cubs] in a comedic way".
 On Fox, coming off a commercial break after the Marlins had tied the game as Lowell was being intentionally walked, Thom Brennaman said of the incident, as well as the Marlins' subsequent rally: "It's safe to say that every Cubs fan has to be wondering right now, is the Curse of the Billy Goat alive and well?"